zuozhenggh/learning-library/data-management-library/odi/odi/odi12c_lab.md

   * Implement Data Quality Control to check data in a database By implementing two examples, you will learn how Oracle Data Integrator enables you to ensure the quality of the data in your applications while segregating invalid rows.
 The *Orders Application* tables contain a number of data inconsistencies that you will detect.

-**Note:** In this guide, we will be looking at processes that focus on ETL.
+**Note:** In this tutorial, we will be looking at processes that focus on ETL.
 While it is beyond the scope of this workshop, implementing different integration patterns (real-time, for example) can be carried out in the same fashion.
-For more information on this, see the Oracle Data Integrator documentation after completing this guide.
+For more information on this, see the Oracle Data Integrator documentation after completing this tutorial.

 Now that you have been introduced to the concepts of the Demo Project and its components, you can move on to *Introduction to using ODI Studio*.